Migz93/lidarr-download-automation/README.md

 # lidarr-smloadr-script
-Bash & powershell scripts to download artists in Lidarr using smloadr.
+Bash script to download artists in Lidarr using smloadr.

 I created the original version of this to fill a need i had, i have Lidarr installed but it doesn't grab many releases which is more a fault of my lack of indexers but still. <br>
 I found out about smloadr and tried to download every single artist, this left me with a lot of junk that i'd never listen to.
 I then tried just downloading genres i like but again left me with a lot of junk i'd never listen to.<br>

 So i set about trying to find something that would bridge the gap between the artists i have monitored in Lidarr & downloading them with smloadr, I couldn't find anything at all for this so i set about creating my own script to do this.<br>
-See scripts within [Legacy](Legacy/) folder.
+See bash & powershell scripts within [Legacy](Legacy/) folder.

-[permutationalparody](https://github.com/permutationalparody) then improved the script in various ways, including adding a seperate config file, adding an option to only search for albums/EPs/singles/ect that are set to monitored in Lidarr, add an option to allow Lidarr to import the downloaded files and generally tidied up the code a large ammount.
+[permutationalparody](https://github.com/permutationalparody) then improved the bash script in various ways, including adding a seperate config file, adding an option to only search for albums/EPs/singles/ect that are set to monitored in Lidarr, add an option to allow Lidarr to import the downloaded files and generally tidied up the code a large ammount.

 # Modes
 This script has two modes (configured by changing the "mode" paramater in the config file):